 There is a central dining room, if you’re interested, though meals can be served anywhere, including on the rooftop, with a view over the medina toward the Atlas Mountains.

 As for services and amenities, Riad Talaa 12 offers a pared-down selection, in keeping with its cozy residential feel—this is a place to disappear.
 Thus no pool, no spa, just massage and traditional hammam on-site and a concierge who’s only too happy to arrange tours, excursions, or day pass to nearby pools or to Nikki Beach, in the Palmeraie.

 Main text courtesy of Tablet Hotels.

-Boutique hotels, City hotels, Culture & heritage, Local flavor, Modern design, Quiet location, Relaxing vacation, Romantic, Shopping, Sightseeing,
+Categories: Boutique hotels, Budget but stylish, City hotels, Culture & heritage, Local flavor, Modern design, Quiet location, Romantic, Shopping, Sightseeing,